 If you honestly look back on the last few months of your substance abuse, you might have difficulty identifying a single area of your life where the substance was not involved.
 Perhaps you weren’t using them: You might have been thinking about them, wishing you were using them, or devising a way to obtain and use them later.

 When the disease of addiction progresses, it permeates every area of life.
-It affects the way we think and does everything.
-For that reason, everything has to change.
+For that reason, you should expect that everything has to change.

 Changing everything sounds like a tall order because it is.
 Thankfully, changing everything doesn’t have to happen in a day.
 People take recovery one day at a time for a scientific reason; you can’t change everything in a day.